StyleCI/Docs/configuration.md

 ### Finder

 Our fixers will look everywhere except for a few preset paths by default.
-However, you can fine-tune which places to fix and which to ignore with the 'finder' key.
+However, you can fine-tune which places to fix and which to ignore with the `finder` key.
 See more on how this works [here](finder).

 <a name="multiple-languages"></a>
 ## Multiple Languages